zaksabeast/PokemonRNGGuides/README.md

 - tport
 - gales
 - colo
+- misc
-- bonus
+- tools

-`bonus` is used for Ageto, Channel, Wishmaker, and Dream Radar RNG
+`misc` is used for Ageto, Channel, Wishmaker, Dream Radar, and other miscellaneous types of RNG.

 Languages should be two letter language codes
 - eg: en, fr, it